-There have been no transfers between levels for the period ended 30 June 2017.
+There have been no transfers between levels for the period 6 October 2017 to 30 June 2018.

 For all financial instruments other than those measured at fair value their carrying value approximates fair value.

 6. Net gains/(losses) on financial instruments held at fair value through profit or loss